ozra/onyx-lang/README.md

 - _Helpful_ error messages (_will be improved more when the language spec has stabilized_)
     - The "Did you mean this:..." we've come to love in clang (compare gcc) - and even deeper analysis of likely errors
 - I won't stop optimizing until hell freezes over. - The compiler should make things fast - you should focus on keeping your code maintainable.
+- Modules, pretty much like name spaces
 - Closures, of course

-## What do You Mean With Scientific Approach? ##
+## What Do You Mean With Scientific Approach? ##

 Well, there aren't that many studies concerning coding directly.
 So admittedly the statement could be seen as kind of vague.
-_The focus is on the actual process of a human being reading, writing and reasoning on code to accomplish a task._
+_The focus is on the actual process of a human being reading, writing and reasoning on code to accomplish a task_, including prototyping, refining, re-factoring, etc.

 What is _not_ meant is "highly abstract functional lambda theory proofs from outer space when the cat is and isn't in the cradle and/or you give a shit".